OK-CodeClinic/BashScripting/README.md

  -  ```read -p```: This prompt user to input something
  -   ```read -s``` : Means suppress. ```read -sp``` is used to suppress or hide from display whatever user is prompted to input, and this is mostly used in the case of password.

+- 07_if_statement.sh: It is a simple if statement that takes input from the user and execute the if statment with a simple aritmethic operator ```-ge```

+- 08_if_else_statement.sh: A simple ifvscript that takes input from user and execute a if/else block statement using simple aritmethic operator  ```-ge```

 ### Aknowledgment

 All artifact are downloaded from www.tootemplate.com